Hainan: Tourism

 Hainan Island is often divided into eight regions for tourism purposes: Haikou and area (Haikou, Qiongshan, Ding'an); the Northeast (Wenchang); the Central East Coast (Qionghai, Ding'an); the South East Coast; the South (Sanya); the West Coast also called the Chinese Riviera (Ledong, Dongfang, Xianghsui, Changjiang); the North West (Danzhou, Lingao, Chengmai); and the Central Highlands (Baisha, Qiongzhong, and Wuzhishan/Tongzha).

 Popular tourist destinations include the beaches and resorts in the southern part of the province.
 Inland is Five Finger Mountain, a scenic area.
 Tourists also visit the capital of Haikou with area visitor attractions such as Movie Town Haikou and Holiday Beach.

 Visa requirements

 In 2000, the province initiated a visa-upon-arrival policy for foreign tourist groups.
-It is available to citizens of twenty-six different countries, and was established in order to attract visitors.
+It is available to citizens of twenty-six countries, and was established in order to attract visitors.

 Beginning 1 May 2018, citizens of 59 countries will be able to visit Hainan for 30 days without requiring a visa, provided that they come on a tour via a travel agency.
 Countries included among the 59 are: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Ireland, Italy, Japan, Kazakhstan, Malaysia, Mexico, the Netherlands, New Zealand, Norway, the Philippines, Poland, Portugal, Russia, Singapore, Spain, South Korea, Sweden, Switzerland, Thailand, UAE, Ukraine, the United Kingdom, and the United States.